 Additional Data from DO-IT Participants

-A rich body of evaluation and research data have been collected on the DO-IT Scholars program, which was originally funded by NSF and is now supported for Washington residents with Washington State funds.
+A rich body of evaluation and research data have been collected on the DO-IT Scholars program, which was originally funded by NSF and is now supported for Washington residents with Washington state funds.
 DO-IT Scholars participate in a comprehensive set of interventions that include a summer residential program on the UW campus, college/career preparation workshops, internships and other work-based learning activities, and mentoring.
-Results particularly relevant for selecting evidence-based practices for DO-IT projects include:
+Results particularly relevant for selecting evidence-based practices for DO-IT projects include the following.

 As summarized by one parent, "My son has benefited greatly from the DO-IT program...computer networking allowed [participants] to continue to support each other through the year...
 He came home talking about his college plan with confidence that he could manage them.
 DO-IT has also helped my son get a part-time job during his first year of college...he has achieved a level of independence we never thought possible."

-- Four case studies of DO-IT Scholars highlighted DO-IT practices that promote
+Four case studies of DO-IT Scholars highlighted DO-IT practices that promote success.

 In E. Makas, H. Beth, & D. Tanis (1995).
 Accessing the Issues: Current Research in Disability Studies (pp. 297-301).
 Lewiston, ME: Society for Disability Studies.